HaxeFoundation/HaxeManual/md/manual/Types_-_Abstract_-_Implicit_Casts.md

-* Allows direct casting of the abstract type to or from another type.
+* Direct: Allows direct casting of the abstract type to or from another type.
 This is defined by adding `to` and `from` rules to the abstract type, and is only allowed for types which unify with the underlying type of the abstract.
-* Allows casting via calls to special cast functions.
+* Class field: Allows casting via calls to special cast functions.
 These functions are defined using `@:to` and `@:from` metadata.
 This kind of cast is allowed for all types.

 The following code example shows an example of **direct** casting: